kislayabhi/kislayabhi.github.io/_posts/2016-12-5-Fun_with_Reinforcement_Learning.md

 Then I got lost!

 So much in last 3 years.
 One has to start minimally in this vast ocean of literature.
-I am thankful to a large number of blogs from which I have learnt immensly.
+I am thankful to a large number of blogs from which I have learned immensely.
 This is just my way of extending the knowledge.
 Here In this blog post I intend to show you how to completely run a simple AI game in Python and train it using Tensorflow.